 - ¼ c milk or dairy-free milk substitute

-- 1 tsp vanilla powder or extract
+- 1 tsp vanilla extract, powder or bean paste homemade gluten-free vanilla extract

 Make the Cupcakes